 Since the majority of the mitochondrial proteome is coded in the nuclear genome, we analyzed the 1023 nuclear-encoded genes in the four BE cell lines.
-CP-D had the most nuclear genome alterations which affect mitochondrial genes, however, since this cell line still retains mitochondrial activity these alterations do not appear to produce loss-of-function in the mitochondria (Table S3).
+CP-D had the most nuclear genome alterations which affect mitochondrial genes, however, since this cell line still retains mitochondrial activity these alterations do not appear to produce loss-of-function in the mitochondria (Table S7).
 Although there are many single-copy mutations in the nuclear-encoded mitochondrial genes, only a single double-deletion was reported: POLRMT, the DNA-directed mitochondrial RNA polymerase, in CP-B. This is the primase required for initiation of DNA synthesis from the light-strand origin of DNA replication.
 Since this polymerase function is vital to mitochondrial replication, another polymerase must be complementing its function by synthesizing the primer necessary for replication.

+Multiple mtDNA mutations were detected in each of the cell lines, ranging from 2 in CP-D to 26 in CP-A (Table S8).
+The resequencing data from cell line CP-C indicate the presence of multiple sequences, suggesting the presence of multiple mitochondrial genomes in the cell line, representing either a mixed clonal population or mixed mitochondrial species in each cell (heteroplasmy).
+Having mixed clonal populations in CP-A and CP-C would explain the abundance of mutations found in these cell lines.

 1. Epstein AC, Gleadle JM, McNeill LA, Hewitson KS, O'Rourke J, et al. (2001) C. elegans EGL-9 and mammalian homologs define a family of dioxygenases that regulate HIF by prolyl hydroxylation.
 Cell 107: 43-54.